Orion Nebula

-The Orion Nebula (also known as Messier 42, M42, or NGC 1976) is a diffuse nebula situated in the Milky Way, being south of Orion's Belt in the constellation of Orion.
-It is one of the brightest nebulae and is visible to the naked eye in the night sky with apparent magnitude 4.0.
+The Orion Nebula (also known as Messier 42, M42, or NGC 1976) is a diffuse nebula in the Milky Way situated south of Orion's Belt in the constellation of Orion, and is known as the middle "star" in the "sword" of Orion.
+It is one of the brightest nebulae and is visible to the naked eye in the night sky with an apparent magnitude of 4.0.
 It is 1,344 ± 20 ly away and is the closest region of massive star formation to Earth.
-The M42 nebula is estimated to be 24 light-years across (so its apparent size from Earth is approximately 1 degree).
+M42 is estimated to be 25 light-years across (so its apparent size from Earth is approximately 1 degree).
 It has a mass of about 2,000 times that of the Sun.
 Older texts frequently refer to the Orion Nebula as the Great Nebula in Orion or the Great Orion Nebula.

 The Orion Nebula is one of the most scrutinized and photographed objects in the night sky and is among the most intensely studied celestial features.
 The nebula has revealed much about the process of how stars and planetary systems are formed from collapsing clouds of gas and dust.
 Astronomers have directly observed protoplanetary disks and brown dwarfs within the nebula, intense and turbulent motions of the gas, and the photo-ionizing effects of massive nearby stars in the nebula.

 Physical characteristics

-The Orion Nebula is visible with the naked eye even from areas affected by some light pollution.
+The Orion Nebula is visible with the naked eye even from areas affected by light pollution.
 It is seen as the middle "star" in the "sword" of Orion, which are the three stars located south of Orion's Belt.
 The "star" appears fuzzy to sharp-eyed observers, and the nebulosity is obvious through binoculars or a small telescope.
-The peak surface brightness of the central region of M42 is about 17 Mag/arcsec2 (about 14 milli nits) and the outer bluish glow has a peak surface brightness of 21.3 Mag/arcsec2 (about 0.27 millinits).
-(In the photos shown here the brightness, or luminance, is enhanced by a large factor.)
+The peak surface brightness of the central region of M42 is about 17 Mag/arcsec2 and the outer bluish glow has a peak surface brightness of 21.3 Mag/arcsec2.

 The Orion Nebula contains a very young open cluster, known as the Trapezium Cluster due to the asterism of its primary four stars within a diameter of 1.5 light years.
 Two of these can be resolved into their component binary systems on nights with good seeing, giving a total of six stars.
 The stars of the Trapezium Cluster, along with many other stars, are still in their early years.
-The Trapezium Cluster is a component of the much larger Orion Nebula, an association of about 2,800 stars within a diameter of 20 light years.
-The Orion Nebula is in turn surrounded by the much larger Orion molecular cloud complex which is hundreds of light years across, spanning the whole Orion Constellation.
+The Trapezium Cluster is a component of the much larger Orion Nebula cluster, an association of about 2,800 stars within a diameter of 20 light years.
+The Orion Nebula is in turn surrounded by the much larger Orion molecular cloud complex, which is hundreds of light years across, spanning the whole Orion Constellation.
 Two million years ago the Orion Nebula cluster may have been the home of the runaway stars AE Aurigae, 53 Arietis, and Mu Columbae, which are currently moving away from the nebula at speeds greater than 100. km/s.